crosspeaksoftware/woo-address-book/readme.txt

 == Changelog ==

+= 3.0.0 =
+* **Potential breaking change**
+  * If you are using this plugin as a user, then nothing should break with this change.
+All data from older versions of the plugin is updated automatically.
+You may want to review the plugin settings to make sure that it is setup as you would like.
+  * If you have customizations that accessed any of the plugin functions or changed template files then you will need to review them for updates.
+  * The data structure of the plugin has been re-written.
+So if you are accessing any data directly from the usermeta table then that will need to be changed.
+  * Also, many of the functions work differently then they used to.
+Any custom calls to the WC_Address_Book class may need to be changed.
+Or filters reviewed.
+  * Translators: Many of the text strings have been changed or added in this release, so if you are using a version other than English you will need to make sure your translations are up to date.
+* We've updated the Address Book template and styles with a whole new look.
+If you've customized the template file or your theme has any styles that affect the address book you will need to make changes to work with the updated template and style.
+* Feature: Add REST API endpoint to get customer addresses.
+* Feature: Add Import/Export feature of addresses.
+This is disabled by default so you will need to turn it on in the settings.
+* Change: Settings have been moved from WooCommerce -> Settings -> General to their own settings section under Address Book.

 = 2.5.0 =
 * Declare HPOS compatibility.
 * Feature: Add option to use radio button instead of dropdown select.